vudoan1708-cyber/VSCode-Extension--Voly-FE-Quick-Dev/README.md

 ### 1.2.1
 - Cert keys are no longer part of the extension, instead the extension will look for them in target repos it can run on.

+### 1.2.2
+- Allow docker environment in our server whitelist.

+### 1.3.0
+- Use Ngrok to globalise a local dev environment to other devs (mainly for BE team) for a quick collaborative testing environment.